 Viscose is a semi-synthetic fabric that is made from regenerated cellulose and is known for its smooth, silk-like texture.
 Viscose dyes well and has a lustrous finish.
-Wondering how to wash viscose?
+Wondering how to wash viscose or whether viscose can be washed?
 You’re not alone.
 Viscose clothing care isn’t always straightforward.

 What is the proper viscose fabric care regimen?
-Can viscose be washed?
 Viscose has a very high shrinkage factor.
-Unless your viscose item is clearly labeled as washable, with viscose washing instructions you shouldn’t attempt machine or hand washing it.
-At The Laundress, we often get the question, “can I hand wash rayon that says dry clean only?”
-The answer is no. Dry clean only, in this case, means dry clean only.
+Unless your viscose item is clearly labeled as washable with viscose washing instructions included on the tag, you shouldn’t attempt machine or hand washing it.

-Often viscose items are mislabeled or partially labeled with care instructions.
-If you’re not sure about an item, it’s best to play it safe and dry clean - otherwise, you might risk irreversible fabric damage.
-While our philosophy is centered around washing your fabrics, and dry cleaning at home to help reduce your dry cleaning bills, in some cases, it’s best to leave your beloved little black dress or heirloom scarf in the hands of an experienced professional dry cleaner.
+If you’re not sure about an item, it’s best to play it safe and dry clean or steam clean at home - otherwise, you might risk irreversible fabric damage.
+While our philosophy is centered around washing your fabrics, and dry cleaning at home to help reduce your dry cleaning bills, in some cases, it’s best to leave your beloved little black dress or heirloom scarf in the hands of an experienced professional.

-Example: Our often-cited “Why not to wash viscose” example is the classic black matte jersey wrap dress by Diane Von Furstenberg.
+Example: Our often-cited “why is viscose not washable” example is the classic black matte wrap dress by Diane Von Furstenberg.
 It shrinks to half its size!

-Example: Women’s blazers and suit pants (often from Italian brands)
+Example: Women’s blazers and suit pants (especially those that have lining and structure)